d3c-group/d3c-group.github.io/README.md

-# Data-Driven Decision and Control group at Uppsala University.
+# Data-Driven Decisions and Control group at Uppsala University.

 This is the website of our research group at Uppsala University.